junngla-tech/tlv-to-json/README.md

 }
 ```

-Please note field's names are prefixed with the letter `T`.
+Please note types are prefixed with the letter `T`.

 ## CRC Check